martijnwalraven/meteor-ios/README.md

 ### Waiting for subscriptions

-The Todos example includes a `SubscriptionLoader` class that can be used used to wait for subscriptions to become ready (similar to `waitOn` in Iron Router).
+The Todos example includes a `SubscriptionLoader` class that can be used used to wait for subscriptions to become ready (similar to the `waitOn` option in Iron Router).
 Using this in `viewWillAppear` makes it easy to avoid displaying partial data sets (and perhaps show a loading indicator, as in the Todos example).
-(Subscriptions are shared and reused, so there won't be any extra cost to calling `viewWillAppear` again, and if all subscriptions are loaded already the call to `whenReady` will be synchronous.)
+(Subscriptions are shared and reused, so there won't be any extra cost to calling `viewWillAppear` again, and if all subscriptions are loaded when it is called, `whenReady` will be synchronous.)

 ``` swift
 subscriptionLoader.addSubscriptionWithName("publicLists")